lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 These ideas aren't unreasonable.
 You can't have Principle 1 if you have LEM.
 Moreover, the constructions of Martin-Löf type theory would not be executable in the presence of LEM.
-A formal system conforming to those principles can be expected to have specific properties not found in other systems.
+A formal system conforming to those principles can be expected to have strong properties not found in other systems.
 However, *formal systems are not the same thing as mathematics*.

-Classical mathematicians already distinguish between proofs that merely guarantee existence — for example, there are only countably many algebraic numbers, so transcendental numbers exist — and those that exhibit a particular object.
+Classical mathematicians already distinguish between proofs that merely guarantee existence—for example, there are only countably many algebraic numbers, so transcendental numbers exist—and those that exhibit a particular object.
 The constructive objection is that the reasoning must be constructive right the way through, not merely in the construction of the desired object.
 Such an objection however is seldom supported by reasons.

 ### The wonderful excluded middle